Thuenen-52North-Erweiterung-GeoNode/geonode/externalapplications/README.md

 The app adds the resource type `externalapplication` on which you can apply filter on (either by API or mapstore-client search).

 If you want the app to create a quick filter menu entry automatically, set `EXTERNAL_APPLICATION_MENU_FILTER_AUTOCREATE=True`.

-In case you want to manually add such entry use the GeoNode admin to create a `MenuItem` and point to the URL `/catalogue/#/search/?f=externalapplication`.
+In case you want to manually add such entry use the GeoNode admin.
+First create a `Menu` _External Application_ which you put under placeholder `TOPBAR_MENU_LEFT`.
+After that, create a `MenuItem` to create a `MenuItem` _External Application_ and select the `Menu` you created.
+To filter all external applications add the URL `/catalogue/#/search/?f=externalapplication`.